GeorgeDaoud3/SOFE4630U-Design/README.md

 | function  | runs **depth pro** on the **Occluded_Image_View** image, estimates the depth of the pedestrians, and filters out any pedestrian more than ten meters away.
 Also, as the **Occluded_Image_View** is no longer needed, it will be excluded from the output.
 Note that the **depth pro** algorithm takes less than 3 seconds on a machine with a GPU but may take up to 5 without a GPU. |
 | path to the code  | [depth_cam1](/docker/depth_cam1)  |

-3. Longitudal and lateral distance for Pedestrians
+3. 6.
+Longitudinal and lateral distance for Pedestrians

   |   | Details |
 | ------- | ------- |